AmineWallah/osunator/README.md

 this repo is the full pipeline of the model

-more detailed description to be added soon:tm: (gotta fix some comments first)
+more detailed description to be added soon:tm:

 # Docker